Beatriz-G/hello-world/README.md

 # Today is Monday, Feb 5,

 I am practicing again to see if I can do this by memory!!!
 I did this already in the spanish Hello-World repo so I should be fine doing this one by memory!

+Yup, yup, I got this! second try on monday and I feel great!